Geometric quantum discord through the Schatten 1-norm

 For a finite subset of classical states $\Omega_0^\prime$, the equivalence between Eqs.~(\ref{D1}) and (\ref{1normGD}) is numerically supported by the condition

 with the equality expected after minimization over all classical states $\rho_{c}$, i.e. $\Omega_0^\prime=\Omega_0$.
 In Fig.~\ref{fig:fignum}, we present a numerical analysis of Eq.~(\ref{delta}) through a histogram of $\delta$.
 This has been obtained for $N=10^3$ Bell-diagonal states $\rho$ randomly generated inside of the tetrahedron (Fig.~\ref{fig:tetraedro}).
 For each $\rho$, we have performed the minimization in Eq.~(\ref{delta}) with $N_{c} = 10^6$ classical states $\rho_{c}$ randomly chosen from Eq.~(\ref{rho-classical}).
-Note that $\delta \geq 0$, with average value $\bar{\delta}=0.06$.
+Note that $\delta \geq 0$, with an average value $\bar{\delta}=0.06$.
 In the inset, we have investigated the behavior of $\bar{\delta}$ as we increase the number of classical states $N_c$ in $\Omega_0^\prime$.
-For each value of $\log_{10}N_{c}$ (red point), we compute $\log_{10}\bar{\delta}$ by randomly selecting $10^3$ independent states $\rho$.
-By a linear fit (blue line) we obtain that $\bar{\delta}$ decreases to zero for $N_{c}\rightarrow\infty$, according to the power law $\bar{\delta}=0.56 \times N_{c}^{-0.16}$~\footnote{After the completion of this work, an analytical discussion of Eq.~(\ref{delta}) has appeared in a revised version of Ref.~\cite{Nakano:12}, which is in agreement with our numerical results.}
+For each value of $\log_{10}N_{c}$ (data point), we compute $\log_{10}\bar{\delta}$ by randomly selecting $10^3$ independent states $\rho$.
+By a linear fit (solid line) we obtain that $\bar{\delta}$ decreases to zero for $N_{c}\rightarrow\infty$, according to the power law $\bar{\delta}=0.56 \times N_{c}^{-0.16}$~\footnote{After the completion of this work, an analytical discussion of Eq.~(\ref{delta}) has appeared in a revised version of Ref.~\cite{Nakano:12}, which is in agreement with our numerical results.
+Moreover, it has been shown in Ref.~\cite{Ciccarello} that $D_{1}$ can be computed for generic X states.}.

-Remarkably, Eq.~(\ref{1normGD}) is in agreement with the negativity of quantumness, which is a measure of nonclassicality recently introduced in Refs.~\cite{Piani:NoQ,Nakano:12} and experimentally discussed in Ref.~\cite{Silva:12}.
-In such a case, the 1-norm distance is computed with respect to the decohered (measured) state